MrCee/Synology-Homebrew/README.md

 ## Prerequisites

+Before you begin, ensure you have the following:

+1. **Synology NAS Requirements:**
-- Synology NAS running DSM 7.2 or later
+    - A Synology NAS running DSM 7.2 or later.
-- SSH access to the NAS
+    - SSH access to your NAS.
-- User homes enabled
+    - User homes enabled on your NAS.

+2. **Git Installation:**
-- Git is required for the installation process and can be installed via the Package Center Manager from [SynoCommunity](https://synocommunity.com).
-Git will be updated to the latest version in Homebrew's path during installation.
-You can uninstall the Synology Package Center version of git afterwards if you wish.
+    - Git is necessary for the installation process and can be installed via the Package Center Manager from [SynoCommunity](https://synocommunity.com).
+During installation, Git will be updated to the latest version in Homebrew's path.
+If desired, you can uninstall the Synology Package Center version of Git afterwards.

+3. **Homebrew Setup:**
-- A scheduled task to ensure Homebrew is mounted after each restart.
-Instructions provided below.
+    - Create a scheduled task to ensure Homebrew is mounted after each restart.
+Detailed instructions are provided below.

+4. **iTerm2 Configuration:**
-- iTerm2 running on your local machine with compatible nerdfonts and a theme to make it look great.
-See https://github.com/MrCee/Synology-Homebrew/wiki/iTerm2-Configuration for a quick setup to get you started.
+    - iTerm2 running on your local machine with compatible nerdfonts and a theme for an improved visual experience.
+Refer to the [iTerm2 Configuration Guide](https://github.com/MrCee/Synology-Homebrew/wiki/iTerm2-Configuration) for a quick setup.

 ## Installation